Jeffrey Jones: Child sexual abuse materials

+Other offenses

-Jones was arrested twice for failing to update his sex offender status, first in Florida in 2004, and then six years later in California.
-In 2006, Jones' record became the subject of community complaint during production of Who's Your Caddy? in Aiken, South Carolina.
+Jones was arrested twice for failing to update his sex offender status, first in Florida in 2004, and then in California in 2010.
+Jones pleaded guilty to the felony charges in California, receiving a sentence of 250 hours of community service and three years of probation.

+In 2006, Jones's record became the subject of a community complaint during production of Who's Your Caddy? in Aiken, South Carolina.
 Upon learning of his involvement, locals insisted that the public should have been alerted, considering that families were being invited to visit the set.
-Surrounding the release of Deadwood: The Movie, Jones' crime was noted by the media.
+Surrounding the 2019 release of Deadwood: The Movie, Jones's crime was noted by the media.